LuisaGroup/LuisaCompute/README.md

 LuisaCompute follows the standard CMake build process.
 Basically these steps:

 - Check your hardware and platform.
-Currently, we support CUDA on Linux and Windows; DirectX on Windows; Metal on macOS; and ISPC and LLVM on all the major platforms.
+Currently, we support CUDA on Linux and Windows; DirectX on Windows; Metal on macOS; and LLVM on all the major platforms.
 For CUDA and DirectX, an RTX-enabled graphics card, e.g., NVIDIA RTX 20 and 30 series, is required.

 - Prepare the environment and dependencies.
 We recommend using the latest IDEs, Compilers, CMake, CUDA drivers, etc. Since we aggressively use new technologies like C++20 and OptiX 7.1+, you may need to, for example, upgrade your VS to 2019 or 2022, and install CUDA 11.0+.
 For some tests like the toy path tracer, [OpenCV](opencv.org) is also required.